b08x/b08x.github.io/_notes/LLM/Prompt Engineering/Reasoning Scratchpad.md

 * The simulated example had the user express that it was "experiencing issues with audio recording", a vague expression which the model was able to narrow down by asking for any specific error messages.
 Once the model was provided the specific error message, it followed a scripted path of asking fundamental troubleshooting questions.
 One suggestion did ignore information the user had already given.
 The user expressed that after trying each of the steps suggestions, the issue remained.
 It was after that the model pursued a more specific line of reasoning.
+* each entry on the scratchpad should be checked by considering the opposite of the intended meaning.

 [initial test results](https://makersuite.google.com/app/prompts?state=%7B%22ids%22%3A%5B%2218Hd7uz3KdR5OC8dI1bgr7qAC_camRx9h%22%5D%2C%22action%22%3A%22open%22%2C%22userId%22%3A%22105870379594569653340%22%2C%22resourceKeys%22%3A%7B%7D%7D&usp=sharing)